Text messaging: Uses

 Text messaging is most often used between private mobile phone users, as a substitute for voice calls in situations where voice communication is impossible or undesirable (e.g., during a school class or a work meeting).
 Texting is also used to communicate very brief messages, such as informing someone that you will be late or reminding a friend or colleague about a meeting.
 As with e-mail, informality and brevity have become an accepted part of text messaging.
 Some text messages such as SMS can also be used for the remote control of home appliances.
 It is widely used in domotics systems.
 Some amateurs have also built their own systems to control (some of) their appliances via SMS.
 A Flash SMS is a type of text message that appears directly on the main screen without user interaction and is not automatically stored in the inbox.
 It can be useful in cases such as an emergency (e.g., fire alarm) or confidentiality (e.g., one-time password).

 SMS has historically been particularly popular in Europe, Asia (excluding Japan; see below), the United States, Australia, and New Zealand, while also gaining influence in Africa.
 Popularity has grown to a sufficient extent that the term texting (used as a verb meaning the act of mobile phone users sending short messages back and forth) has entered the common lexicon.
 In 2012, young Asians considered SMS as the most popular mobile phone application.
 In the same year, 50 percent of American teens send 50 text messages or more per day, making it their most frequent form of communication.
 In 2004 in China, SMS was very popular and brought service providers significant profit (18 billion short messages were sent in 2001).

-It has been a very influential and powerful tool in the Philippines, where in 2008 the average user sent 10–12 text messages a day.
-The same year, the Philippines alone sent on average over 1 billion text messages a day, more than the annual average SMS volume of the countries in Europe, and even China and India.
-SMS saw hugely popular in India, where youngsters often exchanged many text messages, and companies provide alerts, infotainment, news, cricket scores updates, railway/airline booking, mobile billing, and banking services on SMS.
+It has been an influential tool in the Philippines, where in 2008, the average user sent 10–12 text messages a day.
+The same year, the Philippines alone sent, on average, over 1 billion text messages a day, more than the annual average SMS volume of European countries, China and India.